TriumphLLC/Blend4Web/doc_src/developers.rst

 Advanced project management is used by experienced developers which require more flexibility and need to automate process of project development.

-For advanced project management use the *project.py* script and manually edit *.b4w_project* config files.
+For advanced project management use the *project.py* script and manually edit *.b4w_project* configuration files.

 Dependencies
 ------------

-The project managment system works in all operating systems.
+The project management system works in all operating systems.
 However, some operations can require installing additional dependencies.
 In order to check whether all dependencies are met, use the following command:

 .. code-block:: bash